reujab/knightweb.dev/content/articles/emulating-raspberry-pi/index.md

 - Does not modify the image[^1]
 - Does not emulate Raspberry Pi hardware
 - Allows GPU emulation
-- Works for a backup image or an image downloaded from [here](https://www.raspberrypi.com/software/operating-systems/)
+- Works for a backup image or an image downloaded from [the Raspberry Pi website](https://www.raspberrypi.com/software/operating-systems/)

 [^1]: Any changes you make in the guest VM will reflect to the .img file.
 Copy it to preserve the original.